gdlc/STAT_COMP/HANDOUTS/RIntro.md

   - **q\*()**: Evaluate the quantile function of a random variable (i.e., the inverse of the CDF)
   - **r\*()**: Generate random draws from a given distribution.

+ The distributions considered in the stats package can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/Distributions.html) along with their documentation.

 **Density Function**.
 Prefix `d`

 Evaluates the density function (p.d.f) for continuos random variables, *f(x)*, and the probability mass function (p.m.f) for discrete random, variables, *f(x)=P(X=x)*.